vmactions/solaris-vm/README.md

-# Run GitHub CI in FreeBSD
+# Run GitHub CI in Solaris

-Use this action to run your CI in FreeBSD.
+Use this action to run your CI in Solaris.

 The github workflow only supports Ubuntu, Windows and MacOS.
-But what if you need a FreeBSD?
+But what if you need a Solaris?

-This action is to support FreeBSD.
+This action is to support Solaris.

-Sample workflow `freebsd.yml`:
+Sample workflow `solaris.yml`:

 ```yml